ungbk/restaurant-reservation-system/README.md

 ## Setup

-In the /frontend/ directory run `npm install`.
+In the root and /frontend/ directory run `npm install`.

-In the /backend/ directory, [follow these steps](https://flask.palletsprojects.com/en/2.0.x/installation/#python-version), skipping the `mkdir myproject` and `cd myproject`.